-Local elections: The results in maps
+Local elections: The results in maps and charts

 Lib Dems

-The Liberal Democrats won control of Richmond-upon-Thames, gaining 24 seats in the process.
+The Liberal Democrats won control of Richmond-upon-Thames, gaining 24 seats in the process in one of the biggest swings of the night.
+The party also took Three Rivers, Kingston and South Cambridgeshire.

-They also had strong showings in the Labour areas of Hull and Merton, and the Tory council of Gosport.
+They also had strong showings in the Labour areas of Hull and Merton, and the Tory council of Gosport,

 Produced by John Walton, Tom Calver, Chris Jeavans, Mark Bryson, Maryam Ahmed, Joy Roxas and Joe Reed.